opendocsg/slw-judgments-backfill/2002_SGHC_58/report.md

 62     The judge held that Ang’s and Mdm Eng’s credibility was affected when they apparently exaggerated the incident between Umi and Mdm Eng’s parents’ pet dog.
 He also found that Mdm Eng had concocted evidence about a second Indonesian maid who had allegedly helped Umi in her plan to escape from the flat on the night of 20 April 2000.
 It was telling that this allegation did not feature in any of Ang’s or Mdm Eng’s statements.
 This included Ang’s cautioned statement to the police.

 63     It is trite law that when a witness’s credibility is impeached or otherwise found to be wanting, the court will generally tend to regard his evidence with less favour and accord it less weight.
-It has to scrutinise the whole of his evidence to decide which aspects might be true and which would have to be disregarded: _Sundra Moorthy Lankatharan v PP_ [1997] 3 SLR 464.
+It has to scrutinise the whole of his evidence to decide which aspects might be true and which would have to be disregarded: _Sundra Moorthy Lankatharan v PP_ <span class="citation">[1997] 3 SLR 464</span>.

 64     In the present case, the fact that the credibility of Ang and his wife had been seriously discounted did not prevent the defence from successfully arguing that it had cast reasonable doubt over the prosecution’s case.
 This was because an acquittal followed either from successfully arguing an affirmative defence, which Ang had failed to do so here, or by casting reasonable doubt over the prosecution’s case by pointing to inherent flaws or improbabilities in its logic and evidence: _Tan Buck Tee v PP_ [1961] 27 MLJ 176 at 179.